 With this plan Butler University Health Services (BUHS) is your primary care provider and is responsible for the primary oversight of your care.
 Under this policy, when students utilize BUHS on campus, the co-pay and deductible are waived and covered services such as physician visits, in-house lab tests, medications and immunizations are generally covered at 100%.
 Students find this to be a very convenient and cost-efficient way to meet their health care needs while attending Butler University.
 Any necessary specialty care is coordinated with the assistance of BUHS.

-Students covered by the Butler sponsored plan must use the services of BUHS first where treatment will be administered or referral issued.
+Students covered by the Butler sponsored plan must use the services of BUHS first where treatment will be administered or a referral issued.
 Expenses incurred for medical treatment rendered outside of BUHS for which no prior approval or referral is obtained are excluded from coverage.
 A referral issued by BUHS must accompany the claim when submitted.

 A BUHS referral for outside care is not necessary under the following conditions:

 - Medical emergency (The student must return to BUHS for necessary follow-up care.)